1A new ant discovered in the Amazon looks so odd that scientists are choosing Latin names that playfully suggest the creature comes from Mars.

 Its DNA may be even more interesting.
 Genetic analysis puts the new ant so far from other species that it deserves its own subfamily, Martialinae, Rabeling and his colleagues report in an upcoming Proceedings of the National Academy of Sciences.
 It’s the first new subfamily described for a living ant since 1923, the discoverers say.

 “It’s an incredibly bizarre-looking ant morphologically, which for ant biologists is really exciting,” said Corrie Moreau, after seeing a picture.
-As an ant specialist at the
+As an ant specialist at the FieldMuseum in Chicago, she says she can think of a few other species with each of the new ant’s peculiar features.
+But to find those rare traits combined in one species is unique, she says.

 DNA analysis suggests that the odd ant’s lineage evolved earlier than any other living ant’s, Rabeling says.